j5bot/proton-pack-wiring/amp-audio/Audio Wiring.md

-# Audio Wiring
+# Audio Wiring with Amp Bypass

+## Overview

+We will be disconnecting the pack audio from the built in speaker.
+Then we will connect the pack audio to the aux input of a 30W mono amplifier before routing it to a new higher power speaker.

+Along the way, we'll pass the signals through a bypass switch, allowing the pack audio to be reconnected directly to the speaker while taking the amplifier out of the audio circuit.

 ## Features

 - Mono amp
-  - App control
+  - App control through phone
   - Aux in
-  - USB in
+  - Play files from USB
-  - Bluetooth audio
+  - Bluetooth audio from phone
 - Higher power speaker
 - Amp bypass to use original pack audio